xiaocao12306/gamewiki/README.md

 2. Extract the ZIP file
 3. Run `GameWikiAssistant/GameWikiAssistant.exe`
 4. Set your hotkey and start gaming!

+💡 **Try AI Chat Features Without Games**: If you want to test the AI conversation feature but don't have any supported games installed, you can create a folder and rename it to any game with an existing knowledge base (like "Don't Starve Together" or "HELLDIVERS™ 2").
+Then, focus on that folder and trigger the hotkey to access the AI assistant.
+Try ask question like "how can I catch a rabbit?"

 ### Option 2: Run from Source
 ```bash